WISE-PaaS/example-js-dataworker-mongodb/README.md

-# example-js-dataworker-mongodb
+# Example-js-dataworker-mongodb

-An example of a mock heartbeat device connected to WISE-PaaS via Rabbitmq(MQTT) and storing data to MongoDB
+An example of a mock heartbeat device connected to WISE-PaaS via Rabbitmq(MQTT) and storing data into MongoDB database.